Understanding Rabies and Vaccines

 Vaccines are designed to help your pet’s immune system fight off disease-causing organisms.
 They contain antigens which stimulate the body’s immune system by resembling disease-causing organisms, while not actually causing the diseases.
 As a result, if your pet does encounter the real disease, their immune system is capable of recognizing it and better able to either completely eradicate it or at least reduce its severity.

 Although there are many types of vaccines, not all are necessary for every pet.
-Your vet will consider the pet’s medical history, age, environment, and lifestyle to determine which ones are appropriate.
+Your vet will consider your pet’s medical history, age, environment, and lifestyle to determine which ones are appropriate.
 Most vets will start by suggesting the core vaccines for healthy pets.

 What Are Core Vaccines?